towersvault/shinpokered/README.md

 - Fixed input priority on menus
 - Minor adjustments to title screen and intro
 - Re-added the reference to the Kanto region in the JP translation
+- Restored SHOP and POKE building tiles in Blue-JP
+- SGB borders for JP versions are restored (with fixed centering for text)

 #Bugfixes: